flashsof/USD-FLASHER/README.md

+Here is the Software that allows you to flash USDT crypto coins in any network such as trc20, erc20, bep20
 # FLASH-USDT-
 Flash USDT: Your Ultimate High-Volume Crypto Transfer Tool!
 Easily send a minimum of 10k USDT using our Flash USDT Sender.
 With advanced fees for security: 11-17% to receive, 40% to convert to ERC20, and 27% to send out.
 It’s all you need to manage large-scale transactions with ease.
 Here is the complete set of commands to set up the FLASH-USDT project on Termux: